Missionware/odos-docs-src/src/manual/odos_introduction.md

 *ODOS* is a universal framework to build enterprise grade applications using .NET.
 ODOS is a foundation technology for n-tier applications solving the problem of transfering object state across all nodes in a consistent way.

-*ODOS* also the following cool features:
+*ODOS* has also the following cool features:

 * Real time state synchronization between all nodes of the system.
 * Cross-platform support.
 Can run on Windows, Linux and macOS, experimental support for Android and iOS.
 Runs on .NET 5.0/6.0, .NET Core, .NET Framework and Mono.
 * Ready-made transactional object server.
 * Declarative Object Modelling.
-A common object schema is used across servers and clients.
+Metadata driven design of common object schema used across servers and clients.
 * Data store independent.
 Any database can be supported; currently MS SQL Server, Azure SQL, PostgreSQL and binary file are supported.
 * Object Oriented Query Language (OOQL) is a language to effectively querying objects without writing SQL and is consistent across all supported Databases

 ![](../images/ODOS-Framework.png)

+*Currently there is only experimental support for Mobile and Web Applications

 ## 2. N-Tier Applications & Object Managers